duraki/devist/README.md

 [+] Export saved in devist/releases.html
 ```

-In case `RELEASES.md` is not available in the project directory, **devist** will look for `NEWS.md` and `CHANGELOG.md`
+In case `RELEASES.md` is not available in the directory, **devist** will search for `NEWS.md` and `CHANGELOG.md`
 respectively.
-In case none of the fails is available command will fail and you will need to set the file as an argument.
+We prefer to have our project root directory consist of `CHANGELOG.md` with necessary details.

 ## Why is it useful?

 Before **devist**, we developed [vicilog](https://github.com/stacklog/vicilog).
 Although it got attention on the original
 repository, the system was not dynamic, and very, very basic.

-Devist allows a great number of options including but not limited to export style.
+Devist allows a great number of options including but not limited to export theme, export method, ease of use, including
+new features coming soon.